 Do…go the extra mile.

-Hire a chef to make you dinner at home, make her a thoughtful present– if you’re proposing on Valentine’s Day, you want to to do the whole over-the-top thing because, well, you need to outshine the holiday.
+Hire a chef to make you dinner at home, make your partner a thoughtful present– if you’re proposing on Valentine’s Day, you want to to do the whole over-the-top thing because, well, you need to outshine the holiday.
 Rent out a room, get a band, and invite your friends and family for the finale.
-Do this after you’ve already gone out to eat and she thinks nothing else is coming.
+Do this after you’ve already gone out to eat and your love thinks nothing else is coming.

 Don’t…make it obvious you’re proposing.

 Let’s get real– it’s Valentine’s Day.
 Everyone and their sister is thinking a proposal might happen.
 It’s the big day, and I’m sure you’re nervous, but that doesn’t mean you need to act like a mess or over-the-top excited and give the surprise away.
-Do your best to keep calm and carry on before the proposal, or she’ll know what’s coming next.
+Do your best to keep calm and carry on before the proposal, or your chéri will know what’s coming next.

 Do…say you have plans, but downplay it.